 Charity suffereth long, and is kind; charity envieth not; charity vaunteth not itself, is not puffed up, 5 Doth not behave itself unseemly, seeketh not her own, is not easily provoked, thinketh no evil; 6 Rejoiceth not in iniquity, but rejoiceth in the truth; 7 Beareth all things, believeth all things, hopeth all things, endureth all things.
 8 Charity never faileth… 1 Corinthians 13:4-8 KJV

-The Word says that God is love so that’s what we should be too.
+If the Word says that God is love, that’s what we should be too.
 1 Corinthians 13 defines for us what that love really is.
 This is the love that God already has for us that He wants us to believe and receive, and then He wants to form it in us so that we can represent Him to others.
 By abiding in His love, we will receive the wholeness of spiritual freedom in our lives.

-We need to not let weapons of the enemy like fear, guilt, shame, and condemnation have power in our lives.
+We need not let fear, guilt, shame, and condemnation have power in our lives.
 We need to learn how to recognize them and know how to overcome them.
-We must also learn how to pick ourselves back up again if we fall because we know that God does not define us according to our failures, but according to the person that He created us to be from the foundation of the world.
-We can then be the head again and not the tail that is wagged by the enemy.
+We must also learn how to pick ourselves back up again if we fall because we know that God does not define us according to our failures but according to the person that He created us to be from the foundation of the world.

-Psalm 103 is a beautiful glimpse of how our Father in Heaven sees us and deals with us:
+Psalm 103 is a beautiful glimpse of how our Father in Heaven, Jesus Christ, sees us and deals with us:

 The LORD is merciful and gracious, slow to anger, and plenteous in mercy.
 9 He will not always chide: neither will he keep his anger for ever.
 10 He hath not dealt with us after our sins; nor rewarded us according to our iniquities.
 11 For as the heaven is high above the earth, so great is his mercy toward them that fear him.
 12 As far as the east is from the west, so far hath he removed our transgressions from us.
 13 Like as a father pitieth his children, so the LORD pitieth them that fear him.
 14 For he knoweth our frame; he remembereth that we [are] dust.
 Psalm 103:8-14 KJV

-Can we receive that level of forgiveness from Him?
-Can we forgive ourselves and others and leave the past in the past and move forward into a new future; one that doesn’t need to be defined by any sort of evil from our pasts?
-Can we have that same sort of mercy for ourselves and for others that our Father has for us already?
+Can we receive forgiveness from God, leave the past in the past, and move forward into our future in Him?
+Can we have that same sort of mercy for ourselves and for others that our Father has for us?

-Freedom is not perfection.
+True spirit of freedom is not perfection.
 It’s being open and pliable to the Holy Spirit to shape us and form us more and more into the image of our Father, moment by moment.
-Spirit of freedom is not a feeling or an event.
+Spirit of freedom is not a feeling, emotion, or event.
 It’s a state of being.
-It’s not passive or something that happens once and we’re “good to go”.
-It’s actively pursuing our Father’s heart and overcoming those areas in our life that are not from Him, yet still being at peace with ourselves and loving ourselves where we are at in our current state.
+It’s not passive or something that happens once and we’re “good enough.”
+It’s a journey of actively pursuing our Father’s heart and overcoming those areas in our life that are not from Him, yet still being at peace with ourselves and loving ourselves where we are at in our current state.

-Freedom is no longer allowing the enemy to push us around but having a firm foundation of the truth from God’s Word established in our hearts so that we can stand our ground against the enemy and overcome him in our own life.
-Spiritual freedom is being who you were created to be, the most normal you, who receives God’s love and, in turn, loves God, loves yourself and loves others.
-Freedom is the joy of experiencing the unfeigned fruit of the spirit as it flows from your heart that has been made pure by the washing of the water of the Word.
-Freedom is the absence of bondage.
+Spirit of freedom is having a firm foundation of the truth from God’s Word established in our hearts so that we can stand our ground against the enemy and overcome him in our own life.
+Spiritual freedom is being who we were truly created to be, receiving God’s love and, in turn, loving God, loving ourselves, and loving others.
+True freedom is the joy of experiencing the unfeigned fruit of the Spirit as it flows from our heart that has been made pure by the washing of the water of the Word.

-Freedom is a treasure to be pursued.
-Yet it is not something that just happens overnight.
-We have to allow God to help us grow up into it.
-God can strengthen us and mature us in it.
+Spiritual freedom is a treasure to be pursued.
+Yet it is not just a moment that happens overnight.
+We have to allow God to help us grow up into it; He can strengthen us and mature us in our spiritual growth.
 We need to develop strength and endurance in this race.
-We may even run through different layers of freedom as we walk out of more and more bondage.
+We may run through different levels of spirit of freedom as we walk out of more and more of the enemy’s bondage.

 Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us.
 Hebrew 12:1 KJV

-So, dear brothers and sisters, will you choose in this moment to grab ahold of your Heavenly Father’s hand and allow Him to lead you as children so that you can grow up into this?
-If freedom is your desire, will you pursue His heart and His righteousness with your whole heart?
+So, dear brothers and sisters, will you choose at this moment to grab hold of your Heavenly Father’s hand in meekness and allow Him to lead you as His child so that you can grow up in Him?
+If spiritual freedom is your desire, will you pursue His heart and His righteousness with your whole heart?